YiyunLiu-Ivy/ICTV-TaxonomyChallenge_VISTA/Pipeline_instructions.md

 This step runs the script Pipeline_scripts/Classify_fasta.sh and Pipeline_scripts/38viridae.sh, to select query sequences in the original dataset based on their family/Class taxonomy as supported by the VISTA database.
 It includes identifying organizing them into appropriate directories, and consolidating them for downstream analysis.
 Sequences belonging to families not supported by the database or failing to meet quality criteria are excluded.
 This ensures that only relevant sequences are prepared for the subsequent VISTA processing steps.

 ## Step 5: Prepare Input for VISTA
-Merge sequences by family into single FASTA files using Pipeline_scripts/Merge_fasta.sh.
 For large datasets (e.g., Caudoviricetes), split into smaller batches with Pipeline_scripts/Split_fasta.sh to prevent system overload.

 ## Step 6: Run VISTA
 Run VISTA for the prepared sequences using the provided scripts.